pammacdotnet/TypstPaper/paper.typ

 #let Circuiteria = package-link("Circuiteria")
 #let Quill = package-link("Quill")

 For creating truth tables, there is #Truthfy package that can create a table from a logical expression.
-For hardware, you can benefit from circuit diagram packages:
+For hardware, there are several circuit diagram packages:
 / #Zap: draws electronic circuits that are aligned with IEC and IEEE/ANSI standards.
 / #Circuiteria: draws block circuit diagrams for a more abstract layer.
 / #Quill: draws quantum circuit diagrams with concise syntax.